Treatments for Structural Heart Disease

 If structural heart disease is left untreated, symptoms – such as stroke, heart palpitations, shortness of breath, chest pain, congestive heart failure, kidney dysfunction, fainting and fatigue – may develop or worsen.

-At the Tampa General Hospital Cardiovascular Center, our team of surgeons, interventional cardiologists, echocardiographers, and anesthesiologists work with each patient to figure out the best treatments and/or procedures for their structural heart disease and create a comprehensive care plan.
-Because of our dedication to the health and well-being of our cardiac patients, U.S. News & World Report has named TGH a High Performing Hospital for Cardiology & Heart Surgery for 2018-2019.
+At the Tampa General Hospital Heart and Vascular Institute, our team of surgeons, interventional cardiologists, echocardiographers, and anesthesiologists work with each patient to figure out the best treatments and/or procedures for their structural heart disease and create a comprehensive care plan.

 To be referred to a heart specialist at Tampa General Hospital, click here to visit Physician Finder or call 1-800-822-DOCS (3627).